By Dr. Mercola

 To get full details on this essential principle and to assess your nutritional type, I highly encourage you to read my book, Take Control of Your Health.
 The book includes the means to learn and understand your own Nutritional Type™ and gear your diet precisely toward the foods that are right for you.
 Determining your Nutritional Type™ is one step in my optimized nutrition plan.

-You will learn the right (and wrong) foods to fight and prevent disease and improve the way you feel--physically and emotionally -- and that help you prevent disease.
+You will learn the right (and wrong) foods to fight and prevent disease and improve the way you feel--physically and emotionally.
 To get more of a general idea of Nutritional Typing™, though, consider the following analogy.

 Simple Fuel Analogy